elsander/elsander.github.io/_posts/2015-08-31-Open-Files-and-inodes-in-Python.md

 logging module, it seems that the logger simply opens a file connection and leaves it open.
 Viewing the file should be fine, but editing the text could break it.
-If you really need to edit it while your code is running, use an inline editor like vi.
+If you really need to edit it while your code is running, you can use an inline editor like vi as a workaround.